 The Hurricane Disaster Recovery Fund is open only to Long-Term Recovery Groups.
-Applications will be accepted until November 1, 2021.
+Applications will be accepted until November 30, 2022.
+Approved applicants may continue to request funds through December 31, 2022, as long as funds are available.
 This fund is not open to individuals.

 The Hurricane Disaster Recovery Fund will support the efforts of disaster Long-Term Recovery Groups (LTRG) operating and serving individuals and households within the Foundation's service area affected by Hurricanes Laura and Delta.
 Funds can only be used to address documented unmet needs caused by Hurricanes Laura and Delta as identified by the LTRG.
 The fund is not open to individuals.